moendopi/Slip-Line-Calculator/README.md

 **USAGE:

-**Python 3.x is required; will not work with Python2.x On Linux open a new terminal window.
+**Python 3.x is required; will not work with Python2.x yet as I haven't made the adequate exceptions for it.
+On Linux open a new terminal window.
 On Windows hit the Windows key, type cmd, and hit enter and a new command line terminal will open.